AudDMusic/firefox-extension/README.md

  - Set `extensions.manifestV3.enabled` to `true`.
  - Set `xpinstall.signatures.required` to `false`.

 After that, you can go to `about:debugging#/runtime/this-firefox` and add a temporary extension by selecting the `manifest.json`.
+Or install permamently on Firefox Developer Edition (on `about:addons`, install from a ZIP file containing the extension files, with `manifest.json` in the root).

 ## Current issues